LiskArchive/lisk-legacy-docs/build-blockchain-app.md

 The Lisk Core transaction types are already implemented in Lisk Elements as part of the [@liskhq/lisk-transactions](../lisk-sdk/lisk-elements/packages/transactions.md) package.

-See [Examples]() for creating custom transaction types and how to add them to the application.
+See the [Examples page](examples.md) for creating custom transaction types and how to add them to the application.

 #### 2.c Write own Modules
 If a Module with a desired functionality doesn't exist yet, create own [custom Modules](../lisk-sdk/lisk-framework/introduction.md#custom-modules) from scratch if needed.